design1online/WTF-Adventure/README.md

 Running the server is fairly straightforward, for the most part.
 If you already have everything installed and configured you can skip directly to step 3.

-### Step 1 - Install the dependencies
+### Step 1 - Install the client dependencies

 In the command line run: `npm install`

-### Step 2 - Setting the config files

-Convert the server configuration for local usage, go in both `src/server/config.json` and `src/client/config.json` and update the ports and settings to meet your needs.
+Open the `client/config.json` file and update the ports and settings to meet your needs.

+### Step 2 - Install the server dependencies

+In the command line run: `cd ./server && npm install`

-In `src/server/config.json` the **secretKey** should be a strong password that has been [base62 encoded](http://encode-base62.nichabi.com/).
+Open the `server/config.json` file and update the ports and settings to meet your needs.
+The **secretKey** should be a strong password that has been [base62 encoded](http://encode-base62.nichabi.com/).

 ### Step 3 - Install MySQL